kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/EventMechanism.md

-# HomeKit Event Mechanism
+# Homekit Event Mechanism

-This document describes the event mechanism used in the HomeKit integration, including event types, propagation, and processing.
+This document describes the event mechanism used in the Homekit integration, including event types, propagation, and processing.

 ## Overview

-The event system in the HomeKit integration provides a robust mechanism for:
+The event system in the Homekit integration provides a robust mechanism for:
 - Event creation and propagation
 - Event type management
 - Event metadata handling